 - The entirety of Alien Legacy involves the colonists of the UNS Calypso waking up from their Human Popsicle state to find that the system they were sent to colonize contains only ruins from the UNS Tantalus colonies (the Tantalus was sent later but had a better engine).
 Besides establishing colonies all over the Beta Caeli system, the goal is to search the ruins, find the Apocalyptic Logs, and figure out what caused the destruction of the first colonies.
 The situation is made even more grim, as it's heavily implied that Earth has been destroyed by a vicious alien race (the whole reason for sending out colony ships was to preserve humanity somewhere, as Earth's defenses were being battered down).
 While many ships were sent out, every captain is given standing orders to assume the worst (i.e. Earth is gone, and so are the other ships) and avoid revealing the location of the colony.

-- In Gone Home it's clear something is not right when you return home.
+- In Gone Home you return home after a year abroad and your family isn't there.
+Something clearly is not right.
 Finding out what that tragedy was is the point of the game.

 - Happens fairly early in Homeworld.
 After the first Kharakian hyperjump and battle with the Turanic Raiders, the Mothership returns to Kharak to find that it has just been destroyed by The Empire.
 The only survivors of your race are aboard the Mothership and several cryo-containers in orbit... which are in the process of being destroyed by a few Imperial ships.
 After capturing one of the ships, you get the "pleasure" of watching an Apocalyptic Log of your planet's desperate fight against the vast Imperial armada, and the use of an unthinkable WMD against Kharak.